luluvann/live-the-outdoors/README.md

 # Live The Outdoors
+An app to choose and save my favorite trails and completed trails

-## Design
+## Figma Design
 https://www.figma.com/file/dqil3qr9zbud5bgPtsQZAM/Front-end-Pages?node-id=0%3A1

+## Deployed App

 ## User Story
 ````
-AS an outdoor enthousiast,
+AS an outdoor enthusiast,
-I WANT to be able to save favorite from all the trails available and track my completed trails
+I WANT to be able to save my favorite trails and track my completed trails

-When I go to the login page of the website
+WHEN I arrive to the homepage of the website
-Then I can log in or I can sign up to be a user of the app
-When I click on the signup button
-Then I brought to a signup form
-When I am in the signup form
+THEN I can choose to login or sign up by clicking on either login or sign up button
+WHEN I go to the sign up page
-Then I can enter my username, email, password (not empty)
+THEN I can sign up through a form asking for my username, email and password
-When I click on enter signup
-Then I am brought to the dashboard page
+WHEN I go to the login page
+THEN I can log in through a form asking for my email and password
-When I click on the login button
+WHEN I click on the submit form button in the login or sign up forms
-Then I am brought to my trails dashboard
+THEN I am redirected to the dashboard page
-When I am on the dashboard page
+WHEN I am on the dashboard page
-Then I will see all the trails cards available in the world and also my favorite trails
+THEN I will see the "All Trails" section and the "My Favorite Trails" section which contains trails cards
-When I click on the + sign of a card in the All trails section
+WHEN I click on the heart icon of a card in the "All trails" section
-Then the trail is added to my favorite trail section
+THEN the trail is added to "My Favorite Trails" section
-When I click on the - sign of a card in the favorite section
+WHEN I click on the heart icon sign of a card in the "My Favorite Trails" section
-Then the trail is removed from the favorite trail section
+THEN the trail is removed from the "My Favorite Trails" section
-When I click on the checkbox button at the right top corner of a trail card (of any section)
+WHEN I click on the toggle button at the right top corner of a trail card (of any section)
-Then the card the button is set as completed (the button becomes green)
+THEN the card the button is set as "Completed" or "Not Completed"
-When I click on on trail card
+WHEN I click on a trail card
-Then I am brought to a new page where I can see all the details about the trail
+THEN I am redirected to a page where I can see more details about the trail selected
 ````

+## Technologies used
+Front-End
+- JavaScript / JQuery
+- CSS / Bootstrap
+- Font Awesome

+Back-End
+- Node.js
+- Express.js
+- Sequelize ORM / MySQL
+- Connect-session-sequelize
+- Bcrypt
+- Express Session

+Util
+- Nodemon
+- Github Kanban
+- Heroku
+- Visual Studio Code

 ## Installation
 1. Clone the repo